bubriks/katacoda-scenarios/deployment-testing/step1.md

-The first part is the CI section of the tutorial.
-Due to the topic if you wish to follow along then this would need to be done outside of Katacoda.
-The explanation provided here should be enough to understand what is happening so that you can safely read along instead.
+As already mentioned we begin by looking at the basics of continuous integration.
+This implementation requires some work to be done outside the Katacoda environment, therefore, if you feel confident in your understanding of the topic feel free to simply read through.

-First we need to get the sample repository with all of the example setups.
+First, we need to get the sample repository with all contents necessary for this tutorial (including A/B testing later on).
 `git clone https://github.com/bubriks/simple-web`{{execute T1}}

-Then lets move in and see what we have.
+With a successfully downloaded repository, we can move in and see what we have.
 `cd simple-web`{{execute T1}}
 `ls`{{execute T1}}

 What we are going to focus on is `.travis.yml` and `package.json`.
-For `.travis.yml` it is a file that Travis CI will follow to show whether this version works or not.

-We can use this command to look at the `.travis.yml` file.
+`.travis.yml` instructs Travis CI about steps to follow.

+Let us look inside it.
 `cat .travis.yml`{{execute T1}}

-Inside we find:
+Inside we will find:
 ```
 language: node_js
 node_js:
   - node
 ```

-`language: node_js` specifies which language Travis expects and in this case it is JavaScript within the Node JS framework. `node_js: - node` tells Travis to use the newest stable release of Node JS.
-Notice that the file is missing any commands, this is because Travis has default behaviours.
+`language: node_js` specifies which language Travis expects and in this case, it is JavaScript within the Node JS framework.

-For Node JS Travis would run `npm install` or `npm ci`.
-Travis would run `npm ci` if it detects a `package-lock.json` which tells npm what dependencies the project is using.

-Travis would then also choose to run either `make test` or `npm test`. `npm test` is chosen if `package.json` exist.
+`node_js: - node` tells Travis to use the newest stable release of Node JS.

+Notice that the file is missing commands, this is because Travis has default behaviors.

+For example, if Travis detects a `package-lock.json` file that holds dependencies for the project, it'll use `npm ci` otherwise `npm install`.
+Same happening for tests, with it choosing to run `npm test` if `package.json` exists.
+In the case of this package missing, `make test` is run.

-Essentially what Travis is doing is learn what language the project is using, get the appropriate dependencies, and run the test.
+Essentially Travis is deciding on appropriate dependencies and running the test based on the language used by the project.